cjkymn/residuehdcomputing/README.md

 # residuehdcomputing
-Code for the project "Computing with Residue Numbers in High-Dimensional Representation"
+Code for the project "Computing with Residue Numbers in High-Dimensional Representation" will appear here.